 Milk paint (if it’s real casein milk paint) comes in a powder that has to be mixed with water.
 Chalk paint comes premixed and ready to paint.

 Milk paint can easily create a unique chipped paint look when the surface that it’s painted on is just right.
+Chalk paint creates a solid painted finish without chips (unless you try to create a chippy look with it).

 Milk paint has some grittiness to its texture.
 If it’s mixed really well, you’ll have less of it.
 Chalk paint has a chalky texture.

+If you want milk paint to adhere and not chip, you’ll need to add some bonding agent to it after you mix it up.
 Chalk paint will adhere and not chip as long as you prep your surface.
 If you don’t prep your surface, the chalk paint won’t chip, but it will scratch off very easily.

 Similarities Between Chalk Paint and Milk Paint

 Both milk paint and chalk paint dry to a matte finish.
 They both in general have great adhesion (better than latex paint!)
 And they both need to be top coated.
+Check out my comparison between milk paint vs chalk paint to learn more about these 2 paints!

-Where Can I Buy Milk Paint
+Where to Buy Milk Paint

 If you’re looking for where to buy milk paint locally, you can Google search your paint of choice followed by “retailers,” and you should find a list of local retailers.